10up/Open-Source-Best-Practices/_includes/markdown/Releasing.md

 - Settings > Security alerts > Organization and repository administrators
 - Security > Alerts > Automated security fixes

-Add a ["Dependency Review" GitHub Action](https://github.com/10up/distributor/blob/develop/.github/workflows/dependency-review.yml) to scan all PRs to ensure no insecure dependencies are added to the project, this paired with Dependabot scanning existing dependencies for newly-insecure issues will help reduce the chance of an insecure dependency being included in project releases.
+In addition, ensure a ["Dependency Review" GitHub Action](https://github.com/10up/distributor/blob/develop/.github/workflows/dependency-review.yml) has been added to scan all PRs to ensure no insecure dependencies are added to the project.
+This paired with Dependabot scanning existing dependencies for newly-insecure issues will help reduce the chance of an insecure dependency being included in project releases.

 <h2 id="release-process" class="anchor-heading">Release Process {% include Util/link_anchor anchor="release-process" %} {% include Util/top %}</h2>